testsmt/yinyang/docs/fusion.rst

 where

-* ``<solver_clis>``: a sequence of command line interfaces to call SMT solvers separated by semicolons `;`.
+* ``<solver_clis>``: a sequence of commandline interfaces to call SMT solvers separated by semicolons `;`.
 Note, since Fusion is a metamorphic testing approach, one SMT solver is sufficient.

 * ``<oracle>``: desired test oracle result {sat, unsat}.